PhD Research

 Invasive Species and In-stream Infrastructure

 Invasive species and river infrastructure (e.g. dams, weirs and culverts) are widely recognised as key drivers of freshwater biodiversity loss.
-These stressors are commonly considered in isolation, but a growing body of evidence suggests that the construction of river infrastructure can affect the success of invasive species.
-In some cases, the disturbance and increased accessibility associated with the construction of infrastructure can facilitate the introduction and establishment of invasive species.
-However, infrastructure can act as a barrier to invasive spread, and some have even suggested that the construction or maintenance of such barriers (i.e. 'exclusion barriers') may be a useful management strategy in cases where eradication is impossible.
-Despite these suggestions, numerous questions remain regarding the effectiveness of exclusion barriers as a management technique.
+These stressors are commonly considered in isolation, but a growing body of evidence suggests that river infrastructure can limit the spread of invasive species by acting as a physical barrier to movement.
+Indeed, some have even suggested that the construction or maintenance of such barriers (i.e. 'exclusion barriers') may be a useful management strategy in cases where eradication is impossible.
+However, previous studies have typically focused on passage success at individual barriers (i.e., limited spatial scale) over short time periods (i.e., limited temporal scale), meaning little is known about the effectiveness of barriers for long-term, catchment-scale management.

-An example of anthropogenic in-stream infrastructure in a UK river.
+An example of anthropogenic in-stream infrastructure in the River Glaven (Norfolk, UK).